DataCanvasIO/Hypernets/README.md

 ## Installation

-Install Hypernets with `pip` command:
+Install Hypernets with different options:

+* Typical installation:
 ```bash
 pip install hypernets
 ```

-Optional, to run Hypernets in JupyterLab notebooks, install Hypernets and JupyterLab with command:
+* To run Hypernets in JupyterLab/Jupyter notebook, install with command:
 ```bash
 pip install hypernets[notebook]
 ```

-Optional, to run Hypernets in distributed Dask cluster, install Hypernets with command:
+* To run Hypernets in distributed Dask cluster, install with command:
 ```bash
 pip install hypernets[dask]
 ```

-Optional, to support dataset with simplified Chinese in feature generation, install `jieba` package before run Hypernets, or install Hypernets with command:
+* To support dataset with simplified Chinese in feature generation,
+  * Install `jieba` package before running Hypernets.
+  * OR install Hypernets with command:
 ```bash
 pip install hypernets[zhcn]
 ```

-Optional, install all Hypernets components and dependencies with one command:
+* Install all above with one command:
 ```bash
 pip install hypernets[all]
 ```